DestanT/blackjack-3-minute-challenge/README.md

 ## Introduction
 This card game is primarily intended for someone who is already quite familiar with the casino game "Blackjack".
 A summarised ruleset is present for new players and anyone wanting to familiarise themselves with the game.
 A link to the full ruleset can also be found.

 The idea of the game is for the player to reach the highest possible score in 3 minutes and to compete for a higher score each time.
-The quick 3 minute nature of the game rounds means players can spend a small amount of time as downtime, during commuting or while waiting for someone.
+The quick 3-minute nature of the game rounds means players can spend a small amount of time as downtime, during commuting, or while waiting for someone.

-As a player, I would seek to beat my own high score every time I play.
-I would also share the game with my friends to add to the competitive nature of the game and let know what high scores I was able to achieve.
-The high risk, high reward nature of any casino game drives this attention naturally.
+As a player, I would seek to beat my high score every time I play.
+I would also share the game with my friends to add to the competitive nature of the game and let them know what high scores I was able to achieve.
+The high-risk, high-reward nature of any casino game drives this attention naturally.

 You can view the deployed website by clicking [**here**](https://destant.github.io/blackjack-3-minute-challenge/).

-## User Stories
+## Goals
-As a user of the site I would:
+As a user of the site, I would:
 * Enjoy spending a few minutes every so often to play blackjack
 * Return to the site to beat my high score
 * Share the site with friends so that I could compete with them
 * Screenshot the end screen with my top 3 high scores on it to show off to my friends and colleagues

-As the developer of the site I would:
+As the owner of the site, I would:
-* Listen to feedback from my users and add updates to include new features accorgindly
+* Listen to feedback from my users and add updates to include new features accordingly
 * Fix bugs, as they are reported to me

 ## Wireframe